SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 08 May, 2024
+### 📅 Thursday, 09 May, 2024
 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, one annual event that might take place in the United States on May 8th is:

-- **Mother's Day:** Celebrated on the second Sunday in May, which can fall on May 8th depending on the year.
-This is a day to honor and celebrate mothers and mother figures:

-  - Gift-giving to mothers, such as flowers, cards, or meals out
-  - Family gatherings to honor mothers
-  - Special
+As of my last update, specific events scheduled for May 9th in any given year in the USA can vary as this is not a federal holiday or a widely recognized annual event date.
+However, I can provide some examples of events that might typically occur on this date:

+- Local elections: In some years, certain areas might hold local government or school board elections on this date.
+- School events: There might be school-related activities like concerts, sports events, or award ceremonies scheduled for May
 ### Positive Qoute
 ------
-"Every sunrise brings new opportunities, smile and embrace them with open arms! 😊🌅💪"
+"Every sunrise 🌅 is an invitation to brighten someone's day with kindness and a smile 😊.
+Keep shining, and let your positivity be contagious! ✨🌟"